awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_unauthorized.md

 This finding informs you that an EC2 instance in your AWS environment was involved in a brute force attack aimed at obtaining passwords to SSH services on Linux\-based systems\.
 This can indicate unauthorized access to your AWS resources\.

+This finding’s severity is low if a brute force attack is aimed at one of your EC2 instances\.
+This finding’s severity is high if your EC2 instance is being used to perform the brute force attack\.

 **Note**
 This finding is generated only through GuardDuty monitoring traffic on port 22\.
 If your SSH services are configured to use other ports, this finding is not generated\.